daz261/Microprocessor-Design-VHDL-Part-1/README.md

 Complete the design and simulation of the basic CPU components if you have not done so during the Lab.

 Deliverables:
-• Verilog source Files for the CPU components
+• Verilog source Files for the CPU components:
 – Program Counter
 – Instruction Memory
 – Register File